You Are Salt and Light: Why the Resurrection Still Matters

 A Simple Way to Start

 If you are new to following Jesus, pick one relationship this week where you have been dim, and turn the lamp up.
-One coworker you have been short with.
-One family member you have been avoiding.
+One coworker you have been avoiding.
+One family member you have been short with.
 One neighbor you have never actually met.
 Salt and light do not require a platform or a title.
 They require presence.

 Where This Leaves Us

-Napoleon Bonaparte, who conquered most of Europe with an army and then died in exile, once wrote that he and Alexander the Great and Caesar had built their empires on force - but Jesus built His on love, and millions of men were still dying for Him.
-Napoleon understood what the Gravedigger File campaign wants you to forget: this is not a private faith.
-This is the most consequential movement in human history, and the risen Christ is still doing it through ordinary people.
+Napoleon Bonaparte, who conquered most of Europe with his army and then died in exile, once wrote that he, Alexander the Great and Caesar had built their empires on force - but Jesus built His on love, and millions of men to this very day would still die for Him.
+Napoleon understood what The Gravedigger File conspiracy wants you to forget: the Christian faith is not just a private matter.
+It is the most consequential movement in human history, and the risen Christ is still doing it through ordinary people.

-Easter Sunday was one week ago.
+Easter Sunday was two weeks ago.
 The stone is still rolled away.
 The tomb is still empty.
 And Jesus, who is alive today, has looked you in the eye and told you what you are.

 Taking Your Next Step